Allyssacsf/awesome-ga-metrics-discovery/README.md

 ##Site Usage
 1. Sessions
  - **Definition:** The total number of Sessions within the date range.
 A session is the period time a user is actively engaged with your website, app, etc. All usage data (Screen Views, Events, Ecommerce, etc) is associated with a session

+2. Page Views
+ - **Definition:** The total number of pages viewed.
+Repeated views of a single page are counted

+3. Bounce Rate
+ - **Definition:** The percentage of single-page visits (i.e visits in which the person left your site from the entrance page without interacting with the page)

+4. Avg.
+Session Duration
+ - **Definition:** The average length of a Session

+5. % New Sessions
+ - **Definition:** An estimate of percentage of first time visits

+##Goals
+1. Goal Conversion Rate
+ - **Definition:** The sum of all individual goal conversion rates

+2. View more (Goal 1 Conversion Rate)
+ - **Definition:** The percentage of visits that resulted in a conversion to the goal

+3. Goal 2 (Goal 2 Conversion Rate)
+ - **Definition:** The percentage of visits that resulted in a conversion to the goal

+4. View more (Goal 1 Value)
+ - **Definition:** The monetary value of conversions to the goal

+5. Goal 2 (Goal 2 Value)
+ - **Definition:** The monetary value of conversions to the goal

+6. Per Session Goal Value
+ - **Definition:** The average of a Session (as calculated from Goal Value)

+##E-commerce
+1. Unique Purchases
+ - **Definition:** The total number of times a specified product (or set of products) was a part of a transaction

+2. Product Revenue
+ - **Definition:** Revenue from individual product sales

+3. Quantity
+ - **Definition:** The number of units sold in ecommerce transactions

+4. Revenue
+ - **Definition:** The total revenue from web ecommerce or in-app transaction, this can include tax and shipping

+5. Delivery
+ - **Definition:** The total of shipping charges for ecommerce transactions

+6. Tax
+ - **Definition:** The total of tax charges for ecommerce transactions

+7. Transactions
+ - **Definition:** The total number of completed purchases on your site

+8. Average QTY
+ - **Definition:** Average number of products sold per transaction

+9. Average Order Value
+ - **Definition:** Average value of transactions

+10. Per Session Value
+ - **Definition:** Average revenue per Session.
+For mobile apps, this is the average for in-app revenue only.
+Acquisition revenue (like from app purchases within a marketplace like Google Play) is not included

+ 11. E-commerce Conversion Rate
+  - **Definition:** The percentage of sessions that resulted in an e-commerce transaction

+##Content
+1. Total Unique Searches
+ - **Definition:** The number of times people searched your site.
+Duplicate searches within a single visit are excluded

+2. Sessions with Search
+ - **Definition:** The number of sessions during which at least one site search occurred

+3. Total Events
+ - **Definition:** The number of times events occurred

+4. Unique Dimention Combinations
+ - **Definition:** The number of unique events per category, action or label

+5. Event Value
+ - **Definition:** The total value of an event or set of events.
+It is calculated by multiplying the per-event value by the number of times the event occurred

+6. Search Refinements
+ - **Definition:** The total number of times a refinement(transition) occurs between internal search keywords within a session.
+For example if the sequence of keywords is: "shoes", "shoes", "pants", "pants", this metric is 1 because the refinement of "shoes" to "pants" occurs once

+ 7. Time After Search
+  - **Definition:** The time spent on your site from the start of the current search until session ended or another search started

+ 8. Search Depth
+  - **Definition:** The number of pages visited after the seaerch and before the next one or end of session

+ 9. Search Exits
+  - **Definition:** The number of exits from your site that occurred following a result from an internal search

+ 10. Avg.
+Domain Lookup Time (sec)
+  - **Definition:** The average amount of time (in seconds) spent in DNS lookup for this page

+ 11. Avg.
+Page Download Time (sec)
+  - **Definition:** The average amount of time (in seconds) to download this page

+ 12. Avg.
+Page Load Time (sec)
+  - **Definition:** The average amount of time (in seconds) it takes for pages from the sample set to load, from initiation of the pageview (e.g click on a page link) to load completion in the browser.
+If you see zero(0) as a value or a small increase in November 2011.

+ 13. Avg.
+Redirection Time (sec)
+  - **Definition:** The average amount of time (in seconds) spent in redirects before fetching this page.
+If there are no redirects, the value for this metric is expected to be 0

+ 14. Avg.
+Server Connection Time (sec)
+  - **Definition:** The average amount of time (in seconds) spent in establishin TCP connection for this page

+ 15. Avg.
+Server Response Time (sec)
+  - **Definition:** The average amount of time (in seconds) your server takes to respond to a user request, including the network time from user's location to your server

+ 16. Avg.
+User Timing (sec)
+  - **Definition:** Average time of user timings in seconds

+##Click
+1. Impressions
+ - **Definition:** How often your ad is shown.
+An impression is counted each time your ad is shown on a search result page or other site on the Google Network

+2. Clicks
+ - **Definition:** The number of times users click on your ad.
+The *Clicks* metric differes from the *Sessions* metric, which is the number of unique sessions initiated by your users.
+Because *Clicks* and *Sessions* are distinct metrics, you may see different numbers reported in Analytics

+3. Cost
+ - **Definition:** The total amount you paid for your ads

+4. Click-through Rate (CTR)
+ - **Definition:** Adwords CTR is the percentage of ad impressions that resulted in a click

+5. Cost-per-click (CPC)
+ - **Definition:**  The average cost you paid for each click on your search ad(s)

+6. Cost-per-mille-impressions (CPM)
+ - **Definition:** The average cost you paid for each 1000 impressions on content ads

 -----------------------------------------------------------------------------------------------------------------
 ### References
 - [Core Reporting Query] https://developers.google.com/analytics/devguides/reporting/core/v3/common-queries#users-and-pageviews-over-time